Nick Cave remembers Shane MacGowan in new obituary: "I was a fan, pure and simple, and I will always be that"

 Cave concluded by stating that he was “a fan, pure and simple”, and that he “will always be that”.
 Nonetheless, he also stated that their friendship strengthened over time due to a strong bond they shared, writing: “Shane was not like other people.
 Regardless of what condition he was in, he had a goodness about him and a depth of feeling about the poetic nature of our human condition that was immeasurable.
 There was a truth to him, a clarity of soul that was of the purest kind.
 You can’t hide something like that.”

-Shane MacGowan died at a hospital on December 8 surrounded by his friends and family, after a bout of pneumonia.
-His funeral took place later that day in Nenagh, County Tipperary, Ireland, and was attended by Nick Cave, Johnny Depp, Glen Hansard and the Irish President, Michael D. Higgins.
+MacGowan was laid to rest on December 8 after he died from pneumonia, aged 65, on November 30.
+Fans lined the streets of Dublin ahead of his funeral, which took place in Nenagh, County Tipperary, Ireland, and was attended by Johnny Depp, Nick Cave, Glen Hansard and Irish President Michael D. Higgins.

 In response to his passing, various artists have paid musical tributes to the singer, including The Darkness, The Murder Capital, LCD Soundsystem, and most recently, The Libertines.